dboissier/mongo4idea/README.md

 * [Jean Baptiste Potonnier](https://github.com/JJeeb) for the suggestion to create this plugin
 * Neko team, my first beta testers ;)
 * All users of this plugin who sent me valuable suggestions.
-* My wife and my daughter who support me to have fun in software development and also remind me my husband/father duty ;).
+* My wife and my daughters who support me to have fun in software development and also remind me my husband/father duty ;).

 ### Last Developer notes